Blogs

 Monitoring and Repeatability – Work with your team members to assess the tasks against the procedure to ensure what is documented is what is really occurring when the task is performed.
 Lean on your subject matter experts to make important updates to the procedures to keep them aligned with the work that is being completed, including any hand offs.
 Repeatability will be a priceless attribute when handing a procedure over to an internal auditor, or a regulator as part of an audit or exam.

-5. Ineffective or lack of controls
+5. Ineffective or Lack of Controls

 There are two types of controls.
 Preventive controls help you catch potential errors before furnishing the data file to the consumer reporting agencies.
-The other type, Detective controls, identify potential errors after furnishing files.
+The other type, detective controls, identify potential errors after furnishing files.

 Root Cause – Determine if there is truly an error or if the breach is a false positive.